d3ledger/notary/doc/api-client.md

 ### Settlement

-For settlement client should send atomic
-[batch transaction](https://iroha.readthedocs.io/en/latest/core_concepts/glossary.html?highlight=batch#atomic-batch)
-with two transfer transactions.
-The first transaction is transfer for counterparty signed by the user and the second is transfer from counterparty without signature.
+For a settlement the client should send an atomic [batch transaction](https://iroha.readthedocs.io/en/latest/core_concepts/glossary.html?highlight=batch#atomic-batch) with two transfer transactions.
+The first transaction is a transfer for counterparty signed by the user and the second is a transfer from counterparty without the signature.
-The counterparty should sign it to accept settlement.
+The counterparty should sign it to accept the settlement.
+If the batch transaction is not signed in 24 hours, it is removed from the list of pending transactions (cancelled).

 **Schema:**